A Survey on Bayesian Deep Learning: Concrete BDL Models and Applications

-where the encoder function $f_e(\cdot,\W^+)$ takes the corrupted content vector $\X_{0,j*}$ of item $j$ as input and computes the encoding of the item, and the function $f_r(\cdot,\W^+)$ also takes $\X_{0,j*}$ as input, computes the encoding and then reconstructs the content vector of item $j$.
+where the encoder function $f_e(\cdot,\W^+)$ takes the corrupted content vector $\X_{0,j*}$ of item $j$ as input and computes its encoding, and the function $f_r(\cdot,\W^+)$ also takes $\X_{0,j*}$ as input, computes the encoding and then reconstructs item $j$'s content vector.
 For example, if the number of layers $L=6$, $f_e(\X_{0,j*},\W^+)$ is the output of the third layer while $f_r(\X_{0,j*},\W^+)$ is the output of the sixth layer.

-From the perspective of optimization, the third term in the objective function (\ref{eq:L}) above is equivalent to a multi-layer perceptron using the latent item vectors $\v_j$ as the target while the fourth term is equivalent to an SDAE minimizing the reconstruction error.
-Seeing from the view of neural networks (NN), when $\lambda_s$ approaches positive infinity, training of the probabilistic graphical model of CDL in Figure \ref{fig:cdl_pgm}(left) would degenerate to simultaneously training two neural networks overlaid together with a common input layer (the corrupted input) but different output layers, as shown in Figure \ref{fig:twonet}.
+From the perspective of optimization, the third term in the objective function, i.e., Equation (\ref{eq:L}), above is equivalent to a multi-layer perceptron using the latent item vectors $\v_j$ as the target while the fourth term is equivalent to an SDAE minimizing the reconstruction error.
+Seeing from the view of neural networks (NN), when $\lambda_s$ approaches positive infinity, training of the probabilistic graphical model of CDL in Figure \ref{fig:cdl_pgm}(left) would degenerate to simultaneously training two neural networks overlaid together with a common input layer (the corrupted input) but different output layers, as shown in Figure \ref{fig:twonet}(left).
 Note that the second network is much more complex than typical neural networks due to the involvement of the rating matrix.

 When the ratio $\lambda_n/\lambda_v$ approaches positive infinity, it will degenerate to a two-step model in which the latent representation learned using SDAE is put directly into the CTR.
 Another extreme happens when $\lambda_n/\lambda_v$ goes to zero where the decoder of the SDAE essentially vanishes.
-On the right of Figure \ref{fig:cdl_pgm} is the graphical model of the degenerated CDL when $\lambda_n/\lambda_v$ goes to zero.
-As demonstrated in the experiments, the predictive performance will suffer greatly for both extreme cases \cite{CDL}.
+Figure \ref{fig:cdl_pgm}(right) shows the graphical model of the degenerated CDL when $\lambda_n/\lambda_v$ goes to zero.
+As demonstrated in experiments, the predictive performance will suffer greatly for both extreme cases \cite{CDL}.

 For $\u_i$ and $\v_j$, block coordinate descent similar to \cite{CTR,DBLP:conf/icdm/HuKV08} is used.
 Given the current $\W^+$, we compute the gradients of $\mathscr{L}$ with respect to $\u_i$ and $\v_j$ and then set them to zero, leading to the following update rules: